Follow-up Care After Cancer Treatment

 What should patients talk to their doctor about once cancer treatment ends?

 Every cancer survivor should request a comprehensive care summary and follow-up plan from their doctor once they complete their treatment.
 Patients should ask their doctor the following questions once cancer treatment ends.
 The answers can help inform the patient about their care and what to expect next.
-(See Question 7 for more information about plans for follow-up care.)

 - What treatments and drugs have I been given?